kex1k/radarr-safe-mover/PROJECT_CONTEXT.md

 ### Design Assumptions
 - Deployed in trusted home network
 - No authentication required
-- API key stored locally
+- API key stored locally in JSON file
 - Not exposed to internet

 ### Recommendations
-- Keep port 9696 internal only
+- Keep port 6970 internal only
 - Use firewall rules if needed
 - Regular backups of data directory
 - Monitor disk space on both drives
+- Leftover file deletion is permanent (no recycle bin)

+### File Permissions
+- Directories: `0755` (rwxr-xr-x)
+- Files: `0644` (rw-r--r--)
+- Owner can read/write, others can only read
+- Suitable for multi-user home media servers

 ## Performance Characteristics